 The table below depicts my recommendations about which asset classes to include in your portfolio.
 This is not a clear-cut decision.
 There are varying opinions among investment professionals.
-Read on for my research and conclusions.
+I provide a summary of my research and conclusions below.

 The average investor typically uses only the basic building blocks of stocks, bonds and cash.
 They are not aware of sub-asset classes or other more esoteric asset classes such as hedge funds, private equity and commodities.
 You can do just fine with only the basic asset classes.
 However, adding other asset classes can yield more efficient portfolios, with higher returns per unit of risk.
 Later I will show you some sample portfolios, ranging from simple to more advanced.

 The average investor typically uses only the basic building blocks of stocks, bonds and cash.

 - Over the long run, stocks have been the most reliable and consistent performer of all asset classes, with U.S. large cap stocks returning 10.4%/yr. from 1926-2017.
 Small cap stocks in the U.S. have done even better over that period – 12.4%/yr.

 - However, there can be long periods when stocks don’t do very well, e.g. in the U.S. from 2000-2010 (0.40%/yr.) and 1928-1948 (2.5%/yr.).

 - Depending on market conditions, returns typically exceed the inflation rate and therefore serve as an inflation hedge.

 - I believe a significant portion of your portfolio should be allocated to equities, depending on your overall investment objectives and risk-return preferences.
 See the Investment Planning page for more on that.

 - Small, mid and large cap

 - Both U.S. and foreign (including emerging markets and developed markets)

 US Equities vs. the Rest of the World